+Date

 Name Address Address 2

 Dear (Student Name):

 One of the charges of the Student Admissions and Standards Committee of the Ross and Carol Nese College of Nursing is the mid-semester identification of students experiencing academic difficulty.
 We are committed to helping you be successful in the nursing curriculum.

-We have been notified at mid-semester that you are experiencing difficulty in NURS xxx .
+We have been notified at mid-semester that you are experiencing difficulty in NURS xxx.
 While the ultimate responsibility for success in a course is yours, we suggest the following steps to assist you in attaining that success:

-- Contact the course coordinator and/or clinical instructor for specific suggestions related to success in the course. - Contact your adviser to review progress and to get suggestions for seeking help from other university resources such as counseling services, testing assistance, study skills, or peer tutoring. - Students are responsible for: - contacting or meeting with the course coordinator and/or adviser within one week - contacting the RN to BSN campus coordinator within two weeks regarding the plan to succeed in the course. - If either one of the above actions is unsatisfactory to you, you may contact the Chair of Student Admissions and Standards for the assignment of an advocate from the committee.
+Contact the course coordinator and/or clinical instructor for specific suggestions related to success in the course.
+Contact your adviser to review progress and to get suggestions for seeking help from other university resources such as counseling services, testing assistance, study skills, or peer tutoring.
+Students are responsible for: contacting or meeting with the course coordinator and/or adviser within one week contacting the RN to BSN campus Director within two weeks regarding the plan to succeed in the course.
+If either one of the above actions is unsatisfactory to you, you may contact the Chair of Student Admissions and Standards for the assignment of an advocate from the committee.

 Please let me know if we can be of further assistance to you.
 We wish you success in the future.

+Sincerely,

+Chair, RN to BSN Student Admissions and Standards Committee

+Director for Undergraduate Nursing Education

+cc: Adviser Course Coordinator